BaldaniyaParth/Movie-App/README.md

 - Popular Movies: Display a list of popular movies sorted by popularity.
 - Movie Details: Click on a movie to view its details including title, release date, overview, and an option to view the movie poster.
 - Search Functionality: Search for movies by title.
+- Responsive Design: The application is designed to provide a seamless user experience across various devices and screen sizes, including mobile phones, tablets, and desktops.

 ## Technology Stack
 - HTML